 As founder of Wine Racks America, I’ve had the privilege of working with thousands of customers who get as excited as I do about wine.
 Most wine collectors know a lot about wine, but not so much about how to properly store, age and encourage wine to mature to its fullest potential.

-I thought it would be helpful to create a simple, informative guide that walks you through each step involved in creating efficient, effective custom wine cellar that will coax your wine to mature optimally and increase your enjoyment as you savor the fruits of your patience and effort.
+I thought it would be helpful to create a simple, informative guide that walks you through each step involved in creating an efficient, effective custom wine cellar environment that will coax your wine to mature optimally and increase your enjoyment as you savor the fruits of your patience and effort.